Georgette Bauerdorf: Investigation

 June Ziegler, who had worked with Georgette at the Hollywood Canteen on the night prior to the murder, told the Sheriff's Department that Georgette had dated a 6'4" serviceman less than a month before her murder.
 He was a friend of another serviceman whose name was frequently mentioned in the diary.
 According to Ziegler, Georgette remarked that the tall soldier was very much taken with her.
 However, she did not return his interest and quit going out with him.
 The soldier was sought for questioning by officers.

 Gordon Aadland, the sergeant whom she had given a ride a few hours before her death, recounted in 2012 that was riding a train on his way back to his base when he read about the murder in the newspaper.
 Aadland wrote a letter to the Los Angeles Police Department recounting his encounter with Georgette; he was later questioned by an officer from the provost martial's office, who took his testimony, but never heard anything else.

 Rose Gilbert, a secretary to Georgette's father, reported that she occasionally asked men to stop by her apartment briefly, but never asked them to remain and never entertained friends alone as her Catholic education gave her very stringent ideas of propriety.

-At a coroner's inquest October 20, a jury of nine men found that Georgetts's death was a homicide and proposed a thorough investigation to apprehend her killer.
+At a coroner's inquest October 20, a jury of nine men found that Georgette's death was a homicide and proposed a thorough investigation to apprehend her killer.
 During the hearing, Fred Atwood, a janitor of the apartment building, testified that he had heard woman's heels clicking back and forth on the floor, and was awakened by a loud crash at around midnight on October 11.
 He recognized the sounds as coming from Georgette's apartment.
 He said there was no one with her.

 Atwood also said he entered the apartment the next morning about 11:10 a.m., accompanied by his wife.
 They found Bauerdorf's body lying semi-nude in her bathtub.
 Two of the deputies confirmed the janitor's testimony that Bauerdorf was alone before her slayer evidently lured her to her darkened door.
 Atwood said he discovered the night light bulb being screwed around a couple of turns.
 He responded that he had never seen this happen before.
 Officers testified that the apartment showed no indication of a struggle.
 Yet the autopsy proved that Bauerdorf had fought hard to live.
 Sam Wolf, brother of Bauerdorf's stepmother, denied that the victim suffered fainting spells.